 All done: the shift/jump unit backplane is now complete.
 I think it turned out pretty darn good, all things considered.

-B register bus.
+| Solder-side view.
+The gaggle of wires at the bottom is the B register bus.
 Since the pinout of the 40-pin socket is

 such that the rightmost pin must go to the leftmost breakout,